satori-chatbots/chatbot-dojo/README.md

 ### Frontend setup

-To set up and run the frontend, you need to have Node.js and npm installed.
+To set up and run the frontend, you need to have Node.js and pnpm installed.
 Then, follow these steps:

 1. Navigate to the `frontend` folder: